 More information on the different types of standards is available from the National Institute of Standards and Technology (NIST).

 Locating relevant standards and making use of existing standards in your design project allows you to make use of existing best practices without spending a lot of time reinventing the wheel.
+It also helps to ensure that the product you design will be compatible with other existing products.

 If you already have the standard number or title, you can search for it in Quick Search to see if the ISU Library already owns a copy.
+If there is a copy in our collection, use the call number and location information in Quick Search to find it in Parks Library.
+Feel free to contact me if you need help with this!

 The ISU Library provides online access to the full text of standards from a few organizations.